uberVelocity/arguing-agents/ideas.md

 ### What is the state of the art concerning this problem?

 Argument extraction from unstructured texts has been attempted before and serves as a key inspiration for our project.
 The idea came from a project created in the scope of this course which attempted to extract arguments from the same subreddit and judge the quality of the arguments.

+### What is the new idea for addressing the problem ?

+pervious project assessed the quality of arguments. we want to classify pros and cons on top of this.
+In addition,

+### What are the results?

+the resulting outcome should includes score of the quality of arguments and whether they are supporting or attacking.

+### What is the relevance of this work?

+This project hopes to extract structured information from unstructured dataset (reddit post).
+This form of argumentation mining can be used for not only extracting relevant information but also create into structured dataset and enable computational operation one